Praka245/RISC-V-Tapeout-VSD/WEEK 1/Day_4/README_4.md

 </p>
 <br>

- - ### Ternary Operator mux is in the IMAGES Folder
+  ### NOTE : Ternary Operator mux is in the IMAGES Folder